openradar/xradar/docs/importers.md

 With {class}`xradar.io.backends.odim.open_odim_datatree` all groups (eg. ``datasetN``) are extracted.
 From that the ``root`` group is processed.
-Everything is finally added as ParentNodes and ChildNodes to a datatree.Datatree.
+Everything is finally added as ParentNodes and ChildNodes to a {py:class}`datatree:datatree.Datatree`.